-Florence’s latest crop of chic eateries and trattoria-inspired haunts is reinventing Florentine dining, making it daring and innovative enough to rival the culinary scene in Rome.
-Indagare contributor Ondine Cohane reports on the latest hotspots igniting Florence’s culinary scene.
+latest crop of chic eateries and trattoria-inspired haunts is reinventing Florentine dining, making it daring and innovative enough to rival the culinary scene in Rome.
+Indagare contributor Ondine Cohane reports on the new restaurants igniting Florence’s dining landscape.

 Contact Indagare for assistance planning a vacation to Florence.
 Our specialists can book you at the hotel that is right for you and plan great meals at the below restaurants.